CIBSE's embodied carbon methodology began in 2021:Embodied carbon in building services: A calculation methodology (TM65)

 ... and here's one for Australia and New Zealand.Embodied Carbon Calculator: Australia and New Zealand (beta v1)

-and if you'd like us to create an embodied carbon product database,
+If you'd like us to create an embodied carbon database,

 encourage manufacturers to submit one of these:Embodied Carbon Manufacturer Form (beta v2)

 We're also producing system-specific publications,

 including this one:Embodied carbon in building services: Residential heating (TM65.1)